 - Submit two official transcripts of undergraduate and graduate credits earned at other colleges to the Registrar and apply for admission as a graduate student. - 2.
-Report to the Graduate Study Office for advisement. - 3.
-Write the graduate guidance examinations as required. - 4.
-Report to the Chairman of the major department for assistance in planning a program for the first quarter and for assignment of a graduate adviser. - 5.
-Prior to the completion of 15 quarter credits of graduate work, and in conference with the adviser, prepare the proposed program of graduate study.
-Normally no more than 15 quarter credits of graduate work may be counted toward the master's degree before the proposed graduate program and application for degree candidacy are submitted to the Graduate Office. - After receiving the letter of acceptance as a master's degree candidate, confer with the chairman of the major department and the adviser to complete the appointment of the graduate study committee. - 7.
-Secure approval of the thesis topic or professional project from the adviser. - At the beginning of the final quarter make application for master's degree and make arrangements for cap and gown in the Graduate Study Office. - 9.
-Schedule final master's degree examination with adviser. - Present the thesis or professional project report to the adviser at least one week before final oral examination. - 11.
-Make final financial arrangements at the Business Office. - Present three copies of the finally approved and typed thesis or professional project report to the Graduate Study Office. - 13.
+Submit Graduate Record Examination results. - 3.
+Write the graduate guidance examinations as required. - Report to the Chairman of the major department for assistance in planning a program for the first quarter and for assignment of a graduate adviser. - After completion of 12 quarter credits of graduate work, and in conference with the department adviser, prepare the proposed program of graduate study. - 6.
+After receiving the letter of acceptance from the chairman of the Graduate Council as a master's degree candidate, confer with the chairman of the major department and the adviser to complete the appointment of the graduate study committee. - 7.
+Secure approval of the thesis topic, if required, from the adviser. - 8.
+Complete the written comprehensive. - Prior to the beginning of the final quarter, make application for master's degree and make arrangements for cap and gown in the Graduate Study Office. - Schedule final master's degree examination with adviser at beginning of final quarter. - 11.
+Present the copies of the thesis for committee use to the adviser at least one week before the final oral examination. - 12.
+Make final financial arrangements at the Business Office. - 13.
+Present three copies of the officially approved and typed thesis to the Graduate Study Office. - 14.
 Participate in graduation ceremony.